StatCan/aaw-security-proposal/02-storage.md

 the unclassified Standard MinIO instance will be performed.
 A write-only bucket on the Standard MinIO instance will be mirrored to a read-only bucket on the protected B MinIO instance.

+## Receiving and outputing Protected B data to/from AAW

+This proposal does not propose a solution for receiving Protected B data into the environment nor for extracting output from completed analysis.
+This will require coordination with the appropriate groups at Statistics Canada and will be left to the Data Analytics as a Service (DAaaS) project for elaboration and design.